ppy/osu-wiki/wiki/Guides/Compressing_files/en.md

 Generally, OGG (Vorbis) results in better quality than MP3 for a given bit rate.

-**The [ranking criteria](/wiki/Ranking_criteria#audio) specifies that average bit rate must be between 192kbps and 128kbps.** As a reference, [Featured Artists](/wiki/People/Featured_Artists) songs included in the beatmap templates are encoded with a constant bit rate of 192kbps.
+**The [ranking criteria](/wiki/Ranking_criteria#audio) specifies that average bit rate must be between 192kbps and 128kbps for MP3 format, and between 208kbps and 128kbps for OGG (Vorbis) format.** As a reference, [Featured Artists](/wiki/People/Featured_Artists) songs included in the beatmap templates are encoded to MP3 with a constant bit rate of 192kbps.

 ### Using Audacity